Skip to main content

 Prerequisites

-Before connecting a Twilio account, two platform-level prerequisites must be in place.
+Before connecting a Twilio account, two platform-level prerequisites must be in place — plus one Twilio Console setting if you want inbound attachments to work.

 1. Public URL